 There are times when it may be best for a student struggling with psychological issues to be away from college for a while.
 Significant depression, anxiety, substance abuse, an eating disorder, or other mental health difficulties can substantially interfere with a student’s ability to manage his/her academic work adequately.

-Poor academic performance then further contributes to the student’s emotional struggles and can also damage his/her academic record.
+Poor academic performance then further contributes to the student’s emotional struggles and can also damage their academic record.
 Participation in valued co-curricular activities and social relationships may suffer and add further discouragement.

-When a student cannot effectively manage his/her college life, it is time to consider some measure of time away.
-And when issues of safety arise for the student or others around him/her, diminishing this risk may well require resources beyond those available at Luther College or in the Decorah community.
+When a student cannot effectively manage their college life, it is time to consider some measure of time away.
+When issues of safety arise for the student or others around them, diminishing this risk may require resources beyond those available at Luther College or in the Decorah community.

-If you have immediate safety concerns for your student or others around him/her, consult the Crises section of this website now.
+If you have immediate safety concerns for your student or others around them, consult the Crises Resources section of this website now.

 The Dean for Student Life, Associate Dean, or Health Resources Advocate can assist you.
 If your student is already seeing a counselor on campus or in the Decorah community, you will probably also want to involve that professional in the discussion.

 The initial plan for your student may involve coming home for a short period of time to regroup and to see a mental health professional for an evaluation and recommendations for treatment.
 Or perhaps your student left campus in the midst of an emergency situation that led to a stay in a hospital behavioral health unit for a few days.